julbean/describealign/README.md

 ### package method

 This script is compatible with Python versions 3.8 and up.
 Versions before that won't work (it relies on a recent update to Scipy's linprog).
-On Mac specifically, Python must be one of 3.8, 3.9, or 3.10, as 3.11 and up are not supported by PySide2, which is needed for the Mac GUI.
+On Intel-CPU Macs specifically, Python must be one of 3.8, 3.9, or 3.10, as 3.11 and up are not supported by PySide2, which is needed for the Mac GUI.
+Non-Intel Macs will need to use the binary.

 describealign is available with pip:
 ```bash